 During the course of training, fellows will participate in a weekly Problem Case Conference, a weekly Core Curriculum Conference, a monthly Journal Club, a monthly Research Conference and periodic Pathology and Board Review Conferences.
 Fellows will have the opportunity to attend at least one national gastroenterology or hepatology conference per year as well as our annual Carolinas Medical Center Hepatology/Gastroenterology Course.

-Please visit the links below for Salary and Benefits information.
+Please click here for Salary and Benefits information.

 If interested in the Gastroenterology Fellowship, please contact our Program Coordinator Nancy J. Frazier at 704-355-7479